VersatileVats/lole/readme.md

 ## Installation Guide
 <p align="justify">
-I have uploaded the required files on my server.
+We have uploaded the required files on my server.
 Just click on the following links to dowload the files & use the project on your local machine:
 <a href="https://hackathonmaverick.in/Lole.lplug4">Plugin installation file (.lplug4)</a>   &     <a href="https://hackathonmaverick.in/lole-extension.zip">Extension zipped file</a>

 The lplug4 file is ready to be used, as it will install the plugin on your options+ app, but as of now the Chrome extension is <b>not published</b> on the Chrome Web Store, as it takes around
 1-week for approval.
-I have sent the extension for approval to the Google team, and the extension will be available to the users by the next week.
+We have sent the extension for approval to the Google team, and the extension will be available to the users by the next week.
 Till then, you have to follow the below steps to successfully load the extension in your Chrome browser:

 <ol>